ThibautChoppy/k8s_baremetal_ansible/README.md

 ```

 ```
-apt install ansible
+python3 -m pip install --user ansible
 ```

-Ansible work by SSH, so it's mandatory to have an ssh key.
+Ansible work by SSH, so it's mandatory to have an ssh key configured and added in authorized_keys file of target hosts.

 ### Installing